boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 # Stacked Area Chart

-Stacked Area Chart allows you to compare multiple measures through filled curves stacked one after the other vertically.
+The Stacked Area Chart allows you to compare multiple measures by displaying filled curves that are stacked vertically, one after the other.

 ![Stacked Area Chart](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/stackedareachart.png)

 ## How to configure the table data to stacked area chart?

-Stacked Area Chart need a minimum of 1 value element and 1 column element to showcase.
-The measure or expression field that you would like to analyze can be dropped into Y Values block.
-The dimension that you would like to categorize the measure, can be dropped onto Columns block.
-If you would like to categorize based on a series, then the respective dimension can be dropped onto Rows block in addition.
+A Stacked Area Chart requires a minimum of 1 value element and 1 column element to be showcased.
+The measure or expression field that you wish to analyze can be placed in the Y Values block.
+The dimension that you want to use to categorize the measure can be placed in the Columns block.
+If you want to categorize based on a series, you can also place the respective dimension in the Rows block.

-The following steps explains how to configure data to stacked area chart:
+The following steps explain how to configure data for a stacked area chart:

-1. Drag and drop the stacked area chart into a canvas and resize it to your required size.
+1. Please drag and drop the stacked area chart onto the canvas, then resize it to your desired size.

 ![Drag and drop the stacked area chart](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/add-stackedareachart.png)